-The AXA IM Remuneration Policy sets out principles relating to remuneration, which accounts for AXA IM's business strategy, objectives, risk tolerance, and the long-term interests of AXA IM clients, shareholders and employees.
+The AXA IM Remuneration Policy55 sets out principles relating to remuneration, which accounts for AXA IM's business strategy, objectives, risk tolerance, and the long-term interests of AXA IM clients, shareholders and employees.
 It also seeks to ensure sound and effective risk management and behavior which is consistent with the risk profile, strategy, objectives and values of the managed portfolios.
-In the 2022 update of the Remuneration Policy, the importance of equity and gender equality has also
+In the 2022 update of the Remuneration Policy, the importance of equity and gender equality has also been re-emphasised.
+AXA IM aims to reward equal performance free from discrimination or irrelevant personal factors such as age, nationality, ethnic origin, gender, sexual orientation, gender identity or expression, religion, marital status, or disability.

-&lt;sup>53 AXA IM aligns compensation of senior executives to its ESG ambitions | AXA IM Corporate (axa-im.com)
+53 AXA IM aligns compensation of senior executives to its ESG ambitions | AXA IM Corporate (axa-im.com)

-AXA IM For Progress Monitor | AXA IM Corporate (axa-im.com)
+54 AXA IM For Progress Monitor | AXA IM Corporate (axa-im.com)

-&lt;sup>55 Remuneration | AXA IM Corporate (axa-im.com)
+55 Remuneration | AXA IM Corporate (axa-im.com)